 Line of credit

-A line of credit loan only requires you to pay the interest portion of the loan, until you reach your credit limit.
+A line of credit loan lets you access some of your home equity, up to an agreed limit.
 You can use as much or as little of the credit limit as you like, and only pay interest on the amount you use.
-This can be a tax-effective strategy for investing in property, because it maximises your tax-deductible debt by allowing you to make interest-only repayments.

-- Using a line of credit loan to invest in property could potentially see you managing multiple home loans: your owner-occupier home loan, the line of credit and an investment loan if your equity can't cover the whole purchase.
+- Using a line of credit loan to invest in property could potentially see you managing multiple home loans: your owner-occupier home loan, the line of credit, and possibly an investment loan if your equity can't cover the whole purchase.

-- Because you don't have to repay the loan immediately while the interest accrues to the limit of the line of credit, you'll ultimately pay more in interest long-term.
+- Because you don't have to repay the loan immediately while the interest accrues to the limit of the line of credit, you'll ultimately pay more in interest.